 Screen sharing is a feature of many video call services.
 When you share, everyone in the call will be able to see everything being displayed on your device.
 So it’s equivalent to you projecting your computer screen to a nearby television.
 Everything you see on your screen, others will see.
 It is very useful for showing videos, presentations, images, or workshopping how a work software works to employees

 How to screen share

 While Zoom has long been one of the more refined video conferencing platforms, it’s springboarded into being one of the most used in recent times.
-As more professionals flock to the platform, they’re learning how Zoom works and figuring out how to screen share and use their cameras simultaneously.
+As more professionals flock to the platform, they’re learning how Zoom works and figuring out how to screen share.
 This is how you do it and what you’ll experience when using the feature: